 The pots and pans cabinet has always been a frustration.
 Even in our last house.
 Pots stacked inside one another would get stuck and scratched up so we tried to stack larger on top of small which made an odd tower.
 Our pans and lids were also stacked as well.
 We were forever knocking some over or having to pull most out to reach the single item we wanted without sending others flying.
 Seriously, first world problems here, but something we could change.

-Before the new organizer could be installed, they had to literally break out the shelf in the back of the cabinet.
+Before the new pots and pans organizer could be installed, they had to literally break out the shelf in the back of the cabinet.
 We had to do the same thing in our last house when we installed a set of tray dividers in a base cabinet for pan storage.
 This time we had an assistant that fit perfectly in the cabinet and wanted to help put out the remaining staples.

 The main installation and organization were completed by Trent while the rest of us were at the mall for a couple of hours.
 And when we came home?
 We found this: